Bo-oV/2048-Game/README.md

 Classic 2048 puzzle game built with JavaScript, HTML, and CSS.
 Move the tiles, merge matching numbers, and reach the magical 2048 tile!

+## 🌐 Try it Live

+Play the game directly in your browser: [2048 Game Live Demo](https://bo-ov.github.io/2048-Game/)

 ✨ Features

 🟨 Classic game rules — simple and fun